Magnetisation moment of a bounded 3D sample: asymptotic recovery from planar measurements on a large disk: Main results

 Third-order estimates:

 Fourth-order estimates:

 Fifth-order estimates:

-\end{thm} \begin{rem} Here and onwards (except numerics in Section \ref{sec:numerics}), for the sake of simplicity, we have assumed the system of physical units such that the constant of magnetic permeability of a vacuum $\mu_{0}$ is $1$.
-In general, the right-hand sides of expressions (\ref{eq:B3_pot})--(\ref{eq:B3_3D}) should have the factor $\mu_{0}$, and, in Si units, $\mu_{0}=4\pi\cdot10^{-7}$ N / A$^{2}$.
-Consequently, the right-hand sides of all the formulas (\ref{eq:fin_estim_m1m2_ord1})--(\ref{eq:fin_estim_m1m2_ord5}) should, in principle, have the factor $1/\mu_{0}$. \end{rem}
+\end{thm} \begin{rem} Here and onwards (except numerics in Section \ref{sec:numerics}), for the sake of simplicity, we have assumed the system of physical units such that the constant of magnetic permeability of vacuum $\mu_{0}$ is $1$.
+In general, the right-hand sides of expression (\ref{eq:B3_3D}) should have the factor $\mu_{0}$, and, in Si units, $\mu_{0}=4\pi\cdot10^{-7}$ N / A$^{2}$.
+Consequently, the right-hand sides of all the formulas (\ref{eq:fin_estim_m1m2_ord1})--(\ref{eq:fin_estim_m1m2_ord5}) should, in principle, have the factor $1/\mu_{0}$. \end{rem} \begin{rem} It is not difficult to see that condition (\ref{eq:cond_asympt_thm}) can be replaced with